Example 4a: Static finite-fault estimation, uniform patch discretization¶

 In this example we will determine a variable slip distribution for the L’aquila 2009 earthquake by using static InSAR data.
+We will use uniform discretization of fault patches across the fault surface.
 The data is the exact same from Example 3, where the overall geometry of the fault plane was estimated.
 It is a requirement to have Example 3 completed in order to follow the instructions and commands given in this example.

 Please make sure that you are one level above the Laquila project folder (created earlier).:

 In this example you will first make use of the mode argument.
 The default is: geometry, which is why it was not necessary to specify it in the earlier examples.
 Now we will always have to set mode to ffi, which is an abbreviation for finite-fault-inference.
 The following command will create a configuration file for the ffi mode called config_ffi.yaml right next to the config_geometry.yaml:

 It will load the config_geometry.yaml and port arguments that have been specified before to ensure consistency and will only use geodetic data.

 The main differences in the two configuration files are in the geodetic_config.gf_config and the problem_config.
 You may want to have a first glance at the new config.
 The general structure is the same and the argument names are chosen to give the user an initial idea what these are for.
 A short explanation for each argument is again given in the module API here, where you can use the search function of your browser to find the argument of interest.